5jt/dyalog-cookbook/manuscript/17 RegularExpressions.md

 ## Background

-Dyalog is using the PCRE implementation of regular expressions.
-There are many other implementations available, and they all differ in one way or another.
-Therefore it is important to know what kind of engine you are actually using because otherwise searching for advice, examples and solutions on the Internet can be difficult.
+Dyalog uses the PCRE implementation of regular expressions.
+There are other other implementations available, and they differ in their use and performance characteristics.
+So you need to know what kind of engine you are using to find the right advice, examples and solutions on the Web.

 Dyalog 16.0 uses PCRE version 8.
-Note that PCRE is considered one the most complete and powerful implementations of regular expressions.
+PCRE is considered one the most complete and powerful implementations of regular expressions.

 ## RegEx in a nutshell